Golf drop rules: How does a drop work in golf?

 As of 2019, the term ‘penalty area’ has superseded ‘water hazard’.
 You can play the ball as it lies in a penalty area, and you can ground your club.

-If you’re certain that your ball is in a penalty area, you can return to where your last shot was played from, drop your ball within one-club length, and play it with a one-shot penalty.
-If it was a tee shot, you can play it from any area of the tee.
+If you’re certain that your ball is in a penalty area, you can return to where your last shot was played from, drop your ball within one club's length, and play it with a one-shot penalty.
+If it were a tee shot, you could play it from any area of the tee.

 Locate where your ball last crossed the penalty area, and you can go back as far as you want on a line that keeps that point between you and the hole.
 You can now drop your ball, and it can move in any direction from that spot.